Updated: Nov 22

 While Spain descended into civil war, the western democracies such as France, Britain and the United States stood idly aside and did nothing, hiding behind their so-called non-intervention policies.
 American president Franklin Delano Roosevelt was warned by his advisors that opposition to Fascism in Spain would rob him of the Catholic vote in the upcoming elections.
 Despite his government having embargoed sales of goods to the Republic, with El Caudillo it was business as usual.
 Texaco and other American and British companies and banks continued to supply Franco with all the fuel, war materiel and credit he needed while Hitler’s Luftwaffe bombed Spanish cities and towns to rubble in the ramp up to what Der Führer would later accomplish in the rest of Europe and the British Isles.

 In the first days of the rebellion, trade unions in Seville declared a general strike as people barricaded themselves inside their homes and workplaces, expecting the worst.
-At the first onslaught, the people rose up valiantly in their own defence, but they had few weapons against a force of over four thousand well trained and heavily armed troops that included a large contingent of Moslem mercenaries recruited in Morocco and Algiers.
+At the first onslaught, the people rose up valiantly in their own defence, dumping furniture and refrigerators on the incoming rebel troops from their rooftops and balconies, but they had few actual weapons against a force of over four thousand well trained and heavily armed troops that included a large contingent of Moslem mercenaries recruited in Morocco and Algiers.
 After shelling and bombing the working-class districts of Macarena, San Julian, Pomarejo, San Marco and Triana located across the Guadalquivir River, Quiepo de Llano’s men advanced against the people’s makeshift barricades, driving a human shield of kidnapped women and children ahead of them.

 According to the General’s propaganda officer, Antonio Bahamonde, the Foreign Legion and Moroccans marched up and down the streets of the city’s working-class districts, tossing hand grenades into the windows of homes, randomly blowing up and killing women and children.
 The Moors took the opportunity to loot and rape at will without any restraint whatsoever from their officers.
 The triumphant Quiepo de Llano cynically announced to the public via Radio Seville that his troops were authorized and encouraged to rape women and he recounted with crude sarcasm brutal scenes of sexual violation and looting by the soldiers.
 Neither were priests and nuns loyal to the Republic spared the atrocities, yet not a single word of protest was heard from the Pope.
 Disgusted by the atrocities committed by Queipo de Llano’s forces in Seville, Bahamonde defected to the Republican side.